dcmdestello/carto-assignment/README.md

 ## Closing thoughts

 I thought this was a very nice exercise of demonstrating ability to take on a new framework and achive something interesting quickly.
-I found the most time-consuming part was learning about the GeoJson specification and figuring out how to handle it: when to use the framework, external utils or to write a solution in-place.
+I found the most time-consuming part was learning about the GeoJson specification and figuring out how to best handle it: when to use the framework, external utils or to write a solution in-place.

 Cheers